angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 the Year race, which awards an European Legacy Masters invite to the top3 players.
-I failed to qualify with two direct qualifier tournaments, losing in the top8 in one and getting destroyed in the other, but I felt pretty confident about my chances going into the 4 Seasons weekend, I just needed some points between the Italian Legacy Invitational and the Legacy Main Event.
+I failed to qualify with two direct qualifier tournaments, losing in the top8 in one and getting destroyed in the other, but I felt pretty confident about my chances going into the 4Seasons weekend, I just needed some points between the Italian Legacy Invitational and the Legacy Main Event.

 ## Choosing the Deck